Ragnar Lothbrok: A Real Viking Hero Whose Life Became Lost to Legend

 There is a theory that the folk heroes and demigods we know today were common men who did quite extraordinary things, for which they were rewarded with stories about them being told to later generations.
 As the years went on and generations passed, these stories gilded the characters and made them more godlike.
 That seems to be the case with Ragnar Lothbrok, whose actual existence is doubted by many scholars.

-However, there is a respectable number of historians who suggest that Ragnar did live, but his story was exaggerated to the point that he became a mythical figure.
+However, there are a respectable number of historians who suggest that Ragnar did live, but his story was exaggerated to the point that he became a mythical figure.
 He most likely was a warlord who was the first Scandinavian to invade Britain.
-He is mentioned in several Nordic sagas and the Gesta Danorum , which is believed to be the most illustrious literary work to come out of medieval Denmark, describing the country’s early history.
+He is mentioned in several Nordic sagas, the most significant being The Saga of Ragnar Lothbrok, and the Gesta Danorum , which is believed to be the most illustrious literary work to come out of Medieval Denmark describing the country’s early history.
+The Anglo Saxon Chronicle also refers to ‘Ragnall’ and ‘Reginherus’ as a powerful and prominent Viking raider from 840 AD, these names are believed to be two variations of Ragnar.

 - Ragnarok: Norse Account of Strange & Wonderful Land Doomed to Destruction – Part I